 It is still unclear why this order was signed now, and what the consequences are for our nation - especially during times of peace.
 This type of Martial Law imposes a government takeover on U.S. citizens that is typically reserved for national emergencies, not in a time of relative peace.

-As noted in a comparison of this EO with its predecessors posted at Hot Air:
+A comparison of this Executive Order with its predecessors posted at Hot Air observed that:

 In fact, that's almost entirely what it is.
 The original EO dealing with national defense resources preparedness was issued in 1939 (EO 8248) according to the National Archives.
 It has been superseded a number of times, starting in 1951 by nearly every President through Bill Clinton, and amended twice by George W. Bush.